-You MUST obtain the MyMathLab access code to complete the online assignments for the course.
+You MUST obtain the MyMathLab access code via the "First Day Course Materials" tab in Canvas to complete the online assignments for the course.
 The purchase includes an electronic version of the text.
 If you also want a physical copy of the textbook you have two options: MyMathLab with Pearson eText -- Instant Access for the above text in loose-leaf format with ISBN-13: 978-0-134-77641-5, or hard bound copy with ISBN-13: 978-0-134-76761-1.
-Contact Pearson if you have any questions about selecting the version that works best for you.